Some of the participants in the second Spiritual Leadership Seminar, Kinshasa, DRC, June 13-16, 2012

 None of this is for us or even for our edification, directly.
 Rather, as we make of ourselves living sacrifices in all these ways, it is God who satisfies us.
 We make our sacrifice in response to God's self-offering for us.
 And our God through all these means and in response to them edifies us in the process.

 As we plan, lead or come to worship, then, we do not come as marketers or consumers.
 We not set out with a primary purpose of edifying ourselves or the members of our worshiping communities.
 If we do, we will have received our reward, and that reward will be fleeting.
 Instead, we set out to offer ourselves to God as fully as we can, in every way we can, as best as ever we can.
 We come not to please ourselves, nor even to pacify or "attract" or propitiate our God (much less other people!).
 We love because Christ first loved us.
+We offer

-We offer ourselves because God has acted decisively in Jesus Christ to bring complete salvation to the whole creation, our sinful-and-being-sanctified selves included.
+ourselves because God has acted decisively in Jesus Christ to

+sinful-and-being-sanctified selves included.
 And what's more, as we come to worship, to offer our sacrifices, we discover one more thing.
 The Holy Spirit helps us offer ourselves more completely, more honestly, more powerfully and even sometimes quite differently than we may have planned or thought we could have done.
 And so whatever we do in planning as part of our sacrifice, we also sacrifice, offering it up to God as well, trusting whatever we have come up with to be made more perfect not by our expertise, but by the grace of Jesus Christ, the power and communion of the Spirit, and the love of the Father.
 We offer, pure and simple, because God has offered, pure and simple.
 And precisely in the offering, in the sacrifice, God feeds us.

 French is the second-most spoken language in The United Methodist Church.
 Perhaps it is time for more of us to pay attention to the wisdom of this language, and even its (to us English-speakers) odd word order, placing the emphasis just the way many of the biblical languages did-- noun first, and then modifiers.

-attention to "relevance" nor even our "high production values" that cause the satisfaction of those who worship, but rather nothing less than the presence and power of the Three-in-One to whom we offer ourselves in sacrifice.
+If so perhaps we may learn the wisdom, as well, that it is not our attention to "relevance" nor even our "high production values" that cause the satisfaction of those who worship, but rather nothing less than the presence and power of the Three-in-One to whom we offer ourselves in sacrifice.

 May worship where you are become more of a "sacrifice edifying."